-I recently spoke at a local Leadership Forum on Opioid
+I once spoke at a Leadership Forum on Opioid

 Abuse.
 I was asked to speak to the role of hospital systems in addressing this

 important issue.
 As I thought on what I would say, I realized there was very

 little I could add.
 The crisis is epidemic and hospitals are ill-prepared to do